arcalot/arcaflow-plugin-coremark-pro/README.md

 ## Tune Iterations (`tune-iterations`)

-Runs all of the nine tests, checks their run times, calculates the numer of iterations for each test to rougly reach the &#39;target_runtime&#39;, and returns an object compatible with the &#39;certify-all&#39; step.
+Runs all of the nine tests, checks their run times, calculates the number of iterations for each test to roughly reach the &#39;target_runtime&#39;, and returns an object compatible with the &#39;certify-all&#39; step.
 NOTE -- If you are going to pass the output of the &#39;tune-iterations&#39; step to the &#39;certify-all&#39; step in a workflow, you should include in the input to this step all of the parameters for the &#39;certify-all&#39; step so that the output object generated is complete.

 ### Input